wardva/Cube/README.md

 # Cube
 Just an exercise when I was learning about matrix transformation.
 It's useless but it was fun to develop.
 The source code is written in VanillaJS.
+Feel free to try out or add some features :)